Playland (New York): Emergency services

 The Westchester County Police provides law enforcement services throughout the year, but the park is only officer-patrolled on a 24-hour basis from April to October.
 In addition to County Police, the park employs seasonal park rangers.
-Uniformed park rangers work under the supervision of county police officers to maintain a safe and enjoyable atmosphere in the county's parks.
+Uniformed park rangers work under the supervision of county police officers.
 They assist park users, provide information on park rules and procedures, help in searches for lost children, and make regular security checks of buildings and facilities.

 Westchester County Parks Emergency Medical Service provides basic life support services to the guests and employees of the park, and maintains the park's two first aid stations.
 Paramedic and ambulance transport services are provided through Port Chester-Rye-Rye Brook Emergency Medical Service.
 The Rye Fire Department handles all fire and rescue calls at Playland.